 In Re Tyco International Ltd. Securities Litigation, MDL No. 02-1335-PB (D.N.H)

-A landmark $3.2 billion settlement including the then largest securities class-action recovery from a single corporate defendant ($2.975 billion) and the second largest auditor settlement ($225 million), involving acquisition accounting fraud and looting of the company’s assets by its former officers and directors.
+Landmark $3.2 billion settlement, including the then largest securities class-action recovery from a single corporate defendant ($2.975 billion) and the second largest auditor settlement ($225 million), involving acquisition accounting fraud and looting of the company’s assets by its former officers and directors.
 Dennis Kozlowski, Tyco’s former CEO, eventually went to prison for 6-1/2 years for using the company as his personal piggy bank.

 In re Bank of America Corporation Securities Litigation, 09-MDL-2058 (S.D.N.Y.)

 Securities class action on behalf of certain shareholders of Bank of America Corporation (“BoA”) arising from materially misleading statements and omissions regarding BoA’s acquisition of Merrill Lynch & Co., Inc. The parties reached an agreement to settle the action for a total of $2.425 billion in cash and certain corporate governance improvements to be implemented or continued by BoA, which has been approved by the Court.

 In re Lehman Brothers Equity/Debt Securities Litigation, 08-cv-5523 (S.D.N.Y.)